gip/fureteur/README.md

 Fureteur
 ========

+Update: due to scaling issues when using a high number of pipeline, a new high performance fetcher has been developed in Haskell.
+Please refer to [fetchIO](https://github.com/gip/fetchio) for more information.

 [Fureteur](https://github.com/gip/fureteur) is a simple, configurable, fault-tolerant http crawler written in scala.
 The main features are:

 * Configurable number of concurrent pipelines; each pipeline may include a configurable number of individual fetchers